 - The solder mask layer is one part of the circuit board, but the paste mask layer is not.
 The paste mask layer is just for the stencil.

-- Solder mask is used for applying solder mask ink, but a paste mask is used for applying the paste.
+- A solder mask is used to apply solder mask ink, but a paste mask is used to apply the paste.

 - Solder mask is applied when making a PCB board, but the paste mask is used when assembling.